ArturoDent/find-and-transform/README.md

 Explanation for above: With no `find` value find all the words at the cursors or selections and apply the replacement.

+In a keybinding/setting with no find BUT a capture group in the replace, like in the last example, the `isRegex` argument can work in two ways:

+1. `true`: the word at the cursor (or more likely the selection) is treated as a regex.
+So it may contain special regular expression characters like `*^$?!.[]()\`.
+Example: `find*me` so that `findme` or `finddddme` or `finme` are found.

+2. `false`: the word at the cursor (or more likely the selection) is NOT treated as a regex.
+It is treated as plain text, so any special regex characters will be **escaped** so that a regex match can be performed on that text - necessary since the replace may contain a capture group reference, like `$1`.
+Example: `find*me` becomes `find\*me` so that the literal text `find*me` is searched for.

 ---------------

 <br/>